 Cooperative Education assists students in academic, career-technical, economic and social development.
 There is a responsibility to the school, to the community and to industry that must be considered when accepting students into this on-the-job learning opportunity.
 Students must be enrolled in their last course of their program in order to participate in Co-op.
 In addition, basic skills exit levels must be met and the student can have no outstanding debt with the school.

-Students must be approved for Co-op prior to beginning, including clearance through financial aid.
+Students must be approved by administration for Co-op prior to beginning, including clearance through financial aid.
+Co-op positions may be paid or voluntary.